Who has the right to make funeral arrangements in the UK? A legal guide

 Leaving a valid Will that includes an expression of funeral and burial or cremation wishes may help to avoid expensive and upsetting disagreements after death.

 It is possible to request a professional executor in a Will, such as a solicitor, who will act in accordance with the deceased’s wishes as far as possible.
-This can also help to avoid disagreement between relatives.
+This can also help to avoid disagreements between relatives.

-If an unmarried person dies without making a valid Will, then their partner can be left with no say in the funeral decisions as well as receiving nothing from the deceased’s estate, as the Rules of Intestacy do not include those not directly related.
+If an unmarried person dies without making a valid Will, then their partner can be left with no say in the funeral decisions, as well as receiving nothing from the deceased’s estate, as the Rules of Intestacy do not include those not directly related.

 A Will can be a record of what the deceased wants to happen after their death, as well as ensuring that their estate is distributed to chosen family and friends.